-For the statistical analysis, coded data were entered and analysed using IBM SPSS statistics 25.
+For the statistical analysis, coded data were entered and analyzed using IBM SPSS statistics 25.

-Normality test was applied, and the examined scored data of most variables showed significant skewness and kurtosis.
-Therefore, the median score was used as determinant of the cut-off point for all the summative scores from each domain.
-A sum-up percentage of item' scores for each domain was done, and then the median score was calculated to determine the level of goodness as good or not.
-Hence, higher value over the median for each domain was considered as positive value such as: adequate knowledge, perceived lees barrier in controlling COVID-19 infection, positive welling to receive the vaccine from those did not, positive attitude toward the vaccination, and finally perception toward COVID-19 vaccine.
+A normality test was applied, and the examined scored data of most variables showed significant skewness and kurtosis.
+Therefore, the median score was used as a determinant of the cut-off point for all the summative scores from each domain.
+A sum-up percentage of item scores for each domain was done, and then the median score was calculated to determine the level of goodness as good or not.

+Hence, a higher value over the median for each domain was considered as a positive value such as adequate knowledge, perceived less barrier in controlling COVID-19 infection, positive willingness to receive the vaccine from those who did not, positive attitude toward the vaccination, and finally, perception toward COVID-19 vaccine.
+All the answers were included in the analysis, however, a few questions showed a small number of missing and were treated accordingly.

 The demographic data were evaluated and summarized using the descriptive presentation.
-Quantitative data were presented as mean, standard deviation (SD) and inter-quartile ranges.
+Quantitative data were presented as mean, standard deviation (SD), and interquartile ranges.
 Chi-square testing was used in identifying associations between variables and outcomes.